Building Act 2004

 You could also call this:

-If you apply for a building consent and it’s granted, you have to pay a levy to the chief executive.
-The chief executive can use this money for tasks related to their job under the Building Act and other laws about buildings.
-These tasks include keeping an eye on how well the building sector is doing and improving the rules.
+When you apply for a building consent, you have to pay a levy if the consent is granted.
+The chief executive can use this levy to do their job under the Building Act 2004 or other related acts.
+They can also use it to monitor and improve the building sector.

-If your building consent expires, the chief executive might give you back some or all of the levy you paid.
-They can choose to do this if they want to.
+If your building consent lapses, the chief executive can refund all or part of the levy to you.
+The chief executive can decide to do this.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 54: Building consent authority must advise applicant of amount of levy payable
+54: Building consent authority must advise applicant of amount of levy payable, or

 Building work—Project information memoranda and building consents: Building levy